-Press release: Statement from Mets President Sa...
+PRESS RELEASE: STATEMENT FROM METS PRESIDENT SA...

 - News Article

-In a post-game press conference today, Javy Báez stated that his “thumbs down” gesture during the game was a message to fans who recently have booed him and other players for poor performance.
-These comments, and any gestures by him or other players...
+STATEMENT FROM METS PRESIDENT SANDY ALDERSON In a post-game press conference today, Javy Baez stated that his "thumbs down" gesture during...

 More Recent New York Mets Articles